Sedlčany: Geography

 Sedlčany is located about 30 km east of Příbram and 38 km south of Prague.
 It lies in the Benešov Uplands.
 The highest point is a hill at 519 m above sea level.
-The town is situated on the Mastník river, a tributary of the Vltava.
-On the river there is the Sedlčany Retention Reservoir.
+The town is situated at the confluence of the Mastník River and the stream Sedlecký potok.
+The Sedlčany Retention Reservoir is built on the Sedlecký potok.

 History

 The first written mention of Sedlčany is from 1294, when Sedlčany already held market rights.
-Then held by the Vítkovci Neuhaus (Hradec) family, the estates were given in pawn to the House of Rosenberg by King John of Bohemia in 1337.
+Then held by the Vítkovci Neuhaus (Hradec) family, the estates were given in pawn to the Rosenberg family by King John of Bohemia in 1337.
 The citizens joined the Hussite movement as vassals of Oldřich II of Rosenberg and during the Hussite Wars the town temporarily was controlled by radical Taborites.
 Thanks to Oldřich II of Rosenberg, Sedlčany gained town privileges in 1418.

-In 1475 the noble House of Lobkowicz took over Sedlčany in exchange for Rožmberk Castle, given in pawn by the Bohemian chamberlain John II of Rosenberg in 1464.
-The Rosenbergs regained the town, however, in 1580 William of Rosenberg relinquished it to his custodian Jakub Krčín.
-Upon his death in 1604 the last Rosenberg scion Peter Vok sold Sedlčany to the Bohemian chancellor Zdeněk Vojtěch Popel of Lobkowicz, who administered stern Counter-Reformation measures to its citizens.
-The town was devastated by Swedish troops during the Thirty Years' War and did not recover until the mid 18th century.
+In 1475, Sedlčany was acquired by the Lobkowicz family, but the Rosenbergs soon regained it.
+In the 16th century, the town became known for its production of quality cloth and brewing beer, and became a cultural centre.
+In 1580, Jakub Krčín acquired the town from William of Rosenberg, when they exchanged some properties.
+Upon his death in 1604, the last Rosenberg scion Peter Vok sold Sedlčany to the Bohemian chancellor Zdeněk Vojtěch Popel of Lobkowicz.
+The Lobkowicz family annexed Sedlčany to their Vysoký Chlumec estate.
+The town was devastated by the Swedish troops during the Thirty Years' War and did not recover until the mid-19th century.

-From 1804 Sedlčany/Selčan was part of the Austrian Empire and after the Compromise of 1867 belonged to the Cisleithanian half of Austria-Hungary.
-The town was the administrative seat of a district of the same name, one of the 94 Bezirkshauptmannschaften in the crown land of Bohemia.
-Sedlčany developed to a centre of textile industry, the local economy was further promoted when the town received access to the railway line to Olbramovice in 1894.
-Under the Protectorate of Bohemia and Moravia the nearby SS-Truppenübungsplatz Böhmen was laid out from 1941, whereby numerous villages were cleared and the inhabitants expelled.
+In 1943, Sedlčany was displaced and transformed into a military barracks for SS units within the SS-Truppenübungsplatz Böhmen.
+The surrounding area became a training ground with a military shooting range.

 Demographics

 Economy

 For many decades, Sedlčany was famous for its production of Hermelín cheese.
 However, the production was moved by the dairy's owner from Sedlčany to Přibyslav in 2019.
+The Sedlčanský hermelín brand name, however, remained.

+Transport

+The I/18 road (the section from Příbram to Votice) passes through the town.

+Sedlčany is the terminus of a railway line from Benešov.